|Learn how to plan well, keep members involved, and create real leadership opportunities in your organization and skills in your members.|

 How do you facilitate?

 Meetings are a big part of our organizing life.
 We seem to always be going from one meeting to the next.
-The next session in the Tool Box covers planning and having good meetings in depth.
+Other parts of the Tool Box cover planning and having good meetings in depth.
 But here, we're going to work on the process skills that good meeting leaders need to have.
 Remember, these facilitation skills are useful beyond meetings: for planning; for "growing" new leaders; for resolving conflicts; and for keeping good communication in your organization.

 Can anyone learn to facilitate a meeting?

 Yes, to a degree.
 Being a good facilitator is both a skill and an art.
 It is a skill in that people can learn certain techniques and can improve their ability with practice.
 It is an art in that some people just have more of a knack for it than others.
 Sometimes organization leaders are required to facilitate meetings: thus, board presidents must be trained in how to facilitate.
 But other meetings and planning sessions don't require that any one person act as facilitators, so your organization can draw on members who have the skill and the talent.